Arachni/arachni/README.md

 ### WebUI

-The Web User Interface is basically a Sinatra app which acts as an Arachni XMLRPC client and connects to a running XMLRPC Dispatch server.
+The Web User Interface is basically a Sinatra app which acts as an Arachni XMLRPC client and connects to running XMLRPC Dispatch servers.

 #### Autostart